mikeguardiola/azure-network-protocols/README.md

 <img src="https://i.imgur.com/gVh2m25.png"/>
 </p>
 <p>
 Next, we are going to initiate a perpetual ping from VM1 to VM2.
+12:47 timestamp
 </p>
 <br />